csci110/csci110.github.io/5_PuzzlePrincess.md

 - [ ] Inside the class definition for the `Marker` class, define a method called `playInSquare` that accepts `row` and `col` as arguments and changes the values of `this.x` and `this.y` so that the marker is horizontally and vertically centered in the square where it was dropped.
 You must devise an expression to compute the correct x and coordinates.
 Please use the `this.game.x`, `this.game.y` and `this.game.size` properties again instead of their numeric values.
 - [ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to `this.playInSquare(row, col)`.

 We would like to follow this with a call to `theBoard` object's `takeTurns()` method.
 Remember that `theBoard` is an instance (which is created at run-time) of the `TicTacToe` class.
 How can we refer to an instance that doesn't yet exist?
-If you need a reminder about how you might do this, review the [Passing by Reference](###Passing by reference) section.
+If you need a reminder about how you might do this, review the [Passing a Reference](###Passing a reference) section.

-- [ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to the `takeTurns()` method of the game object that is passed to the `PrincessMarker`'s constructor.
+- [ ] At the end of the `handleMouseLeftButtonUp` method of the `PrincessMarker` class, add a call to the `takeTurns()` method of the `board` object that is passed to the `PrincessMarker`'s constructor.

 Test and correct your game until it shows the desired behavior.